-In the early history of Argentina, the Puerto Madero was an important area.
-Argentina has liberal immigration policies and is The city of Buenos Aires has a strong Spanish and Italian influence.
+In the early history of Argentina, Puerto Madero was an important area.
+Argentina has liberal immigration policies and is why the city of Buenos Aires has a strong Spanish and Italian influence.
 Spanish is the language of Argentina.
 The early settlers were known as “Puertanos.”
-When the early European settlers arrived, they began making their homes near the port, as it was the hub of the city.
-From here they pushed inward and away from the port
+When these early European settlers arrived, they began making their homes near the port, as it was the hub of the city.
+From here they pushed inward and away from the port.

-It is no coincidence that Buenos Aires is sometimes referred to as the “Paris of South America.”
-This was by design.
-The Argentine founders courted light-skinned Europeans of art, music and literature to immigrate to Buenos Aires.
-With them they brought, European food and culture.
+It is by design that Buenos Aires is sometimes referred to as the “Paris of South America.”
+The Argentine founders courted light-skinned Europeans of art, music, and literature to immigrate to Buenos Aires.
+With them, they brought, European food and culture.
 However, like the United States, this pushed out the indigenous people.

 Because of the influx of European immigrants, Buenos Aires has a notable Old World feel.
-This is present in much of the architecture, both new and old.
+You will find this in much of the architecture, both new and old.
 And of course, because of it’s European and cultural influence, the city is known for its art, music, dance and opera houses.

 History and Architecture

-With the importance of immigration on present day Argentina it is only logical that our first stop in the old city was the original Immigration’s Office.
+With the importance of immigration on present-day Argentina, it is only logical that our first stop in the old city was the original Immigration Office.
 The building is one of the few colonial-style buildings left in Buenos Aires.
 To show us the difference in architectural styles we walked a short distance to a newer more European influenced Immigration Building.
 In the downtown area, much of the architecture, particularly government buildings, are constructed in this style.

 As we moved on and into the city we stopped at the Defense Building.
 Naturally, the conversation turned to politics and government.
 We learned that Argentina had fought for centuries before gaining its independence from Spain in 1816 and becoming a Democracy only as recently as 1983.